-The Dandenong Creek Trail spans 44 kilometres and connects with Scotchmans Creek Trail at Jells Park.
+The Dandenong Creek Trail spans 44km and connects with Scotchmans Creek Trail at Jells Park.
 Most sections of the trail have a gravel surface.

 There are 3 sections to the trail: